leec94/SY0-701-notes/README.md

 Encryption protocols

 Mobile
 - Mobile Device Management (MDM): provide organizations with an easy way to manage the security settings on many mobile devices simultaneously. \[[Ref](https://www.professormesser.com/security-plus/sy0-601/sy0-601-video/mobile-device-management-2/)\]

+ICS Components
+- Data historian: captures and archives all information from the control loop
+- Distributed Control System (DCS): manages process automation within a single site
+- Human-Machine Interface (HMI): allows operators to interact directly with the system.
+Its security is paramount to prevent unauthorized access and potential manipulation of the system
+- Programmable Logic Controllers (PLC): embedded devices within ICSs connecting to actuators and sensors

 ### Security program management and oversight
 - Recovery Time Objective (RTO): the maximum acceptable time allowed for the recovery of a system or process after a disruption.
 It defines the time frame within which critical systems and operations must be restored to normal functionality
 - Recovery Point Objective (RPO): the maximum amount of data that an organization can afford to lose during a disruption.
 It represents the point in time to which data must be recovered after recovery efforts are initiated